This is one of those, "the future is here" moments, and it's pretty exciting.

 Connecting Realwear HMT-1 to the Celona network

-The HMT-1 comes with Android 8 (although Android 10 support has just been made available too) and supports a limited range of USB modems/adapters today.
+The HMT-1 comes with Android 10 support and offers support a limited range of USB modems/adapters today.

-But we have managed to get Inseego 8000 connected to the HMT-1 via USB-C. This palm sized device can be connected to HMT-1 one via USB cable that's few feet long, and "worn" using an armband or within the pocket of a worker's jacket.
+We have managed to get Inseego 8000 and Inseego M2000 connected to the HMT-1 via USB-C. These palm sized devices can be connected to HMT-1 one via USB-C to USB-C cable that's few feet long, and "worn" using an armband or within the pocket of a worker's jacket.

-After it is connected to the HMT-1 as a networking interface, the Inseego 8000 enables the device to communicate on the enterprise IP network via Celona's CBRS based LTE wireless network.
-To review the brief steps in enabling CBRS LTE wireless backhaul on the the Inseego 8000, read this article.
+After it is connected to the HMT-1 as a networking interface, the Inseego 8000 / M2000 gateway enables the device to communicate on the enterprise IP network via Celona's network.

-While one can also use the Wi-Fi hotspot capability on the Inseego 8000, we recommend the USB connection in this short distance between itself and the headset.
+While one can also use the Wi-Fi hotspot capability on the Inseego gateway, we recommend the USB-C connection in this short distance between itself and the headset.
 This prevents the need to configure Wi-Fi settings on either device, reducing the number of configuration steps.
 It also eliminates the possibility of Wi-Fi interference from the nearby networks, reducing packet loss and latency.

-Note that, since Inseego 8000 comes with a 24-hour internal battery, it does not impact the battery life expectations for the HMT-1 headset.
+Note that, since Inseego gateway comes with a 24-hour internal battery, it does not impact the battery life expectations for the HMT-1 headset.

-Once connected to the Celona CBRS LTE wireless network using the Inseego 8000 adapter, home screen of the HMT-1 headset should show connection via
+Once connected to the Celona network using the Inseego gateway, home screen of the HMT-1 headset should show connection via

 Installing apps on the Realwear HMT-1